fizzbee-io/website/content/design/tutorials/quick-start.md

         servers.append(Server(ID=i))
 {{% /fizzbee %}}

-While, during the exploration, you might notice that you can have multiple concurrent `GossipTimer` running that is acceptable.
+You might notice during exploration that multiple concurrent `GossipTimer` are running.
+That is acceptable.
 But can a single server run multiple `GossipTimer` concurrently?
 In a typical implementation, this is usually not done.
 So we can simply restrict the number of concurrent actions for each server's `GossipTimer` to 1.

 ```yaml